Skip to main content

 Using Enhanced Security Monitoring to Detect & Alert for Suspicious Activity on Your Databricks Clusters

 Databricks on AWS relies on custom machine images, AMIs, deployed as EC2 instances in the customer’s account.
-These EC2 instances provide the elastic compute for Databricks clusters.
-In the Databricks architecture, customer code runs in low-privileged containers rather than the host itself.
-This model is an important security control, especially on our user isolation clusters, where multiple users with different entitlements share compute resources.
-As part of our Enhanced Security Monitoring feature, we provide AMIs with advanced hardening and pre-installed security agents that customers can use for detection and alerting for suspicious activity.
-In this blog we cover some useful queries to detect possible malicious activity based on included Capsule8 alerts.
+These EC2 instances provide the elastic compute for Databricks classic clusters.
+As part of our Enhanced Security Monitoring feature, we provide AMIs with advanced hardening and pre-installed security agents that customers can use for detection and alerting of suspicious activity.
+In this blog we cover some useful queries to detect suspicious activity based on some key Capsule8 alerts.

 Using Databricks Workspace Audit Logs

 First, customers need to have the Enhanced Security Monitoring (ESM) feature enabled.
 This can be done by contacting your Databricks representative.
 It’s also automatically part of our compliance security profile for HIPAA, PCI-DSS, and FedRAMP.
-Once ESM is enabled you should ensure that you’ve enabled audit log delivery and are loading the logs to be queried from Databricks.
-We have example Delta Live Tables pipelines that make this very simple.
-Once the logs are ingested as Delta tables, we can efficiently query them either via DBSQL or notebooks.
+Once ESM is enabled you should also configure your workspace audit log system tables to easily query them either via DBSQL or notebooks.
+It’s important to remember that ESM host logs are available only for classic compute.

 Understanding Capsule8 Alerts